 London Councils has approved and adopted a code of corporate governance in the form of a framework, which is consistent with the principles of the CIPFA/SOLACE Framework Delivering Good Governance in Local Government.
 A copy of London Councils Corporate Governance Framework can be obtained from the Director of Corporate Governance at 591⁄2 Southwark Street, London SE1 0AL.
-This statement explains how London Councils has applied this code and also meets the requirements of regulation 4(3) of the Accounts and Audit Regulations 2011.
+This statement explains how London Councils has applied this code.